jojonium/CS-528-Mobile-and-Ubiquitous-Computing/README.md

 Project 3 involves sensor programming, activity recognition, geofencing, and Google Maps in a mashup of various features unique to mobile computing.

+## Final Project - COVID Traveler

+We developed an app that leverages location services, a convolutional neural network for face mask detection, and ubiquitous computing to provide users with reliable, up to date information about COVID-19 in their environment.

+The app provides information about the current COVID threat-level in the user's town/city, sourced from the state of Massachusetts website.
+It also uses safety data for individual stores and places crowdsourced from users.
+Users can submit pictures of themselves or others to our server, and the server uses machine learning to detect whether the subjects are properly wearing face masks.